SHRP/shrp.github.io/contact.md

 * Mauronofrio@XDA for his inject twrp commit
 * @topjohnwu@XDA for Magisk and Magiskboot
 * @VR25@XDA for Magisk Manager scripts
+* steadfasterX for security enhancements
+* DarthJabba9 for /data fix
+* Corsicanu for SAR fixes
+* Oddlyspaced for SHRP App
 * Kirill
 * Burak D.
 * ZJRDroid